One to One Computing in District 30

 It is very important to stress that all of the technology integrated in the classrooms does not supplant the core learning skills already being addressed through our curriculum.
 Instead, these tools allow students to learn the foundations and beyond through the powerful use of technology.

-The 2016-17 iPad Handbook is available at this link, as well as on InfoSnap and our parent resource site.
+The most current iPad Handbook is available at this link, as well as on InfoSnap and our parent resource site.

 To access more information and important documents, visit our parent resource site here.